I didn't set out to become an infant sleep consultant. I became one because I needed someone like me, and she didn't exist.

 That person didn't appear.
 So eventually, I decided to become her.

-I trained in infant sleep coaching and now hold an OCN accreditation.
-I also hold a diploma in coaching and positive psychology, not because I wanted extra letters after my name, but because I genuinely believe that a mum's confidence, emotional state, and capacity matter just as much as her baby's sleep schedule.
-Before becoming a sleep consultant, I spent ten years running a children's day nursery, which gave me a deep, hands-on understanding of child development, routines, and what little ones truly need to feel safe and settled.The two are inseparable.
+I trained in infant sleep coaching with one of the leading sleep consultant academies in the UK, The Sleep Consultant Academy and now hold an OCN Accredited Infant Sleep Certification.
+I also hold a diploma in coaching and positive psychology, because I genuinely believe that a mum's confidence, emotional state, and capacity matter just as much as her baby's sleep schedule.
+Before becoming a sleep consultant, I spent ten years running a children's day nursery, which gave me a deep, hands-on understanding of child development, routines, and what little ones truly need to feel safe and settled.
+The two are inseparable.
 You cannot pour from an empty cup, and I'm not here to hand you a plan and wish you luck.

 I'm a mum of four, two adult children and my five-year-old twin girls, who continue to teach me that parenting is never as neat as the books suggest.
 I love routine (truly), honest conversations, quiet evenings, a good Netflix series, and books that help me understand myself and the world a little better.
 I show up as myself, warm, calm, practical, and imperfect because that's the kind of support I'd have wanted, and it's the only kind I know how to genuinely offer.